warp-ds/tech-docs/docs/components/textarea/react.md

 ## Validation

-TextFields can communicate to the user whether the current value is invalid.
+TextAreas can communicate to the user whether the current value is invalid.
 Implement your own validation logic in your app and set the `invalid` prop to display it as invalid.

 `invalid` is often paired with `helpText` to provide feedback to the user about the error.